Conan O'Brien's 'Conan' talk show to stay at TBS through 2018

-LOS ANGELES (Reuters) - Comedian Conan O‘Brien will continue his hosting gig on his late-night TBS talk show through 2018, the Time Warner Inc cable network said on Wednesday.
+LOS ANGELES, May 14 (Reuters) - Comedian Conan O‘Brien will continue his hosting gig on his late-night TBS talk show through 2018, the Time Warner Inc cable network said on Wednesday.

 O‘Brien, 51, who moved to Turner Broadcasting System’s TBS channel in 2010 to host “Conan” after an acrimonious departure from late-night television on NBC, averages 862,000 viewers per episode for his hour-long talk show, which features the red-haired host interviewing celebrities.